27 Best Zucchini Companion Plants (and What to Avoid)

 Beans are a nitrogen-fixing companion plant for zucchini.

-Like peas, beans are the perfect nitrogen-fixing companion for zucchini.
+Like peas, beans are the perfect nitrogen-fixing companion plants for zucchini.
 They grow quickly and maximize the vertical space above a zucchini canopy.
 Meanwhile, the zuke leaves shade out any competition.

 Benefits